 Discussions and potential caveats.
 We present repositories for a longitudinal microbiota dataset obtained from efforts at MSK from the past decade of monitoring cancer patients hospitalized to receive allo-HCT.
 These microbiota data, combined with the curated clinical metadata presented here, can serve as powerful hypothesis generators for microbiome studies.
 For example, we illustrate the use of these data with five analyses and we provide links to code repositories where these examples can be followed by the interested user.
+Despite the comprehensiveness of our data collection, not all factors (e.g., diet) that influence gut microbiota composition have been included and it is not yet available to analyze their effects using our datasets.
+We expect to release more data types in the future.